Mahan Air: Developments since 2011

-On 12 December 2011, the U.S. Department of Treasury announced the designation of Mahan Air as a material and transportation supporter of terrorism, "for providing financial, material and technological support to the Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF).
-Based in Tehran, Mahan Air provides transportation, funds transfers and personnel travel services to the IRGC-QF."
+On 12 December 2011, the U.S. Department of Treasury announced the designation of Mahan Air as a material and transportation supporter of terrorism, "for providing financial, material and technological support to the Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF).
+Based in Tehran, Mahan Air provides transportation, funds transfers, and personnel travel services to the IRGC-QF."

 On 6 April 2016, Mahan Air was banned from flying over Saudi Arabian airspace.

-Between 2015 and 2018, Mahan Air significantly expanded its operations and fleet.
-Mahan Air targets the business traffic between Asia, especially China, and European destinations.
-In 2016, besides Germany and Denmark, Mahan Air started service to Milan and Athens; and to Barcelona the following year.
+In 2016, besides Germany and Denmark, Mahan Air started service to Milan and Athens, and to Barcelona the following year.
 It operated up to 15 weekly flights to China until late 2018.

-During the Venezuelan presidential crisis in 2019, Mahan Air launched their direct Caracas-Tehran route in April 2019.
-In January 2019, the German government banned Mahan Air from landing in Germany, where it formerly served Munich Airport and Düsseldorf Airport, citing Mahan's involvement in Syria and security concerns.
+During the Venezuelan presidential crisis, Mahan Air launched their direct Caracas-Tehran route in April 2019.
+In January 2019, the German government banned Mahan Air from landing in Germany, where it had formerly served Munich Airport and Düsseldorf Airport, citing Mahan's involvement in Syria and security concerns.
 France imposed the same ban on 25 March 2019, and Mahan Air was forced to cancel its 4-weekly service to Paris.
-On 1 November 2019, the Italian government also announced that the country would ban Mahan Air flights to the country from 15 December 2019.
-The move came after the United States Secretary of State Mike Pompeo's visit to Rome, during which he urged Italian officials to stop allowing Iranian airlines to use Italy's airspace.
+On 1 November 2019, the Italian government also announced that it would ban Mahan Air flights to the country from 15 December 2019.
+The move came after United States Secretary of State Mike Pompeo's visit to Rome, during which he urged Italian officials to stop allowing Iranian airlines to use Italy's airspace.
 The remaining destinations within the European Union had been Barcelona and seasonally also Athens and Varna since then.
-However, in April 2020 the airline lost its traffic rights to Spain as well.
+However, in April 2020, the airline lost its traffic rights to Spain as well.

 According to the BBC, after Iran officially suspended all flights to and from China in 2020, Mahan Air continued flying to China and elsewhere in February and March of that year.
-The data shows that although six flights were used for aid, four others were used to evacuate Iranian citizens from China, and there were a total of 157 additional flights with China from February 6 2020 to March 31 2020.
+The data show that although six flights were used for aid, four others were used to evacuate Iranian citizens from China, and there were a total of 157 additional flights with China from 6 February 2020 to 31 March 2020.
+Mahan Air was widely blamed for spreading the Covid-19 virus in Iran.

+In October 2024, the European Union imposed sanctions on Mahan Air for supplying missiles and drones to Russia for the war in Ukraine.

+During the Israel-Hamas war, Iran is suspected to have used Mahan Air to transfer money to the Iranian proxy Hezbollah in Lebanon.

+In July 2025, Mahan Air acquired five Boeing 777-200ER aircraft, circumventing international sanctions by using a convoluted, year-long process involving front companies, a temporary registration under a Malagasy start-up called UDAAN Aviation, and off-radar ferry flights from Cambodia to Iran.
+The aircraft, previously with Singapore Airlines and its subsidiary NokScoot, are believed to be for Mahan Air, an Iranian carrier already under U.S. sanctions.

 Corporate affairs

 Mahan Air is headquartered in Tehran.
 Its current slogan is "The Spirit of Excellence."
-Mahan Air loyalty programme, called the Mahan Club "Mahan & Miles", includes access to special lounges and dedicated "fast" queues.
+Mahan Air loyalty program, called the Mahan Club "Mahan & Miles", includes access to special lounges and dedicated "fast" queues.